DRDC-RDDC/pyMassEvac/paper/paper.md

 # Acknowledgements

-I acknowledge contributions from Nicholi Shiell and Kaeden Tessier who are co-authors on related papers.
+I acknowledge contributions from both Nicholi Shiell and Kaeden Tessier, who are co-authors on related papers.
 These collaborations inspired the development of this package.

 # References